ycy-0510/frc-team-analysis/readme.md

    ```sh
    pip install -r requirements.txt
    ```
+> Note: When using Homebrew on macOS, it is recommended to use a virtual environment (venv).
 3. Create a `.env` file in the root directory and add your TBA API key:

    ```env